pytorch/pytorch/docs/source/distributed.rst

 will do the backward pass for the backward communication to effectively happen and don't cause a deadlock.

-Please notice that currently the only backend where all the functions are currently guaranteed to work is ``gloo``.
+Please notice that currently the only backend where all the functions are guaranteed to work is ``gloo``.
 .. autofunction:: torch.distributed.nn.broadcast
 .. autofunction:: torch.distributed.nn.gather
 .. autofunction:: torch.distributed.nn.scatter